CPT-Jack-A-Castle/awesome-hacking-lists/README.md

 - [Dumpert](https://github.com/outflanknl/Dumpert) - LSASS memory dumper using direct system calls and API unhooking.
 - [wasm-fuzzing-demo](https://github.com/jonathanmetzman/wasm-fuzzing-demo) - Demos of and walkthroughs on in-browser fuzzing using WebAssembly
 - [FastHook](https://github.com/turing-technician/FastHook) - Android ART Hook
-- [Pentesting-Toolkit](https://github.com/bt3gl/Pentesting-Toolkit) - Tools for pentesting, CTFs & wargames.
+- [Pentesting_Toolkit](https://github.com/bt3gl/Pentesting_Toolkit) - 🏴‍☠️ Tools for pentesting, CTFs & wargames. 🏴‍☠️
-- [SwiftLaTeX](https://github.com/SwiftLaTeX/SwiftLaTeX) - SwiftLaTeX, a WYSIWYG Browser-based LaTeX Editor
 - [antispy](https://github.com/mohuihui/antispy) - AntiSpy is a free but powerful anti virus and rootkits toolkit.It offers you the ability with the highest privileges that can detect,analyze and restore various kernel modifications and hooks.With its assistance,you can easily spot and neutralize malwares hidden from normal detectors.
-- [tracee](https://github.com/aquasecurity/tracee) - [EXPERIMENTAL] Container tracing using eBPF
 - [igoat](https://github.com/OWASP/igoat) - OWASP iGoat - A Learning Tool for iOS App Pentesting and Security by Swaroop Yermalkar
 - [iGoat-Swift](https://github.com/OWASP/iGoat-Swift) - OWASP iGoat (Swift) - A Damn Vulnerable Swift Application for iOS
 - [graftcp](https://github.com/hmgle/graftcp) - A flexible tool for redirecting a given program's TCP traffic to SOCKS5 or HTTP proxy.